Philip Oakey: Fashion style

-Throughout his career and in his personal life, Oakey has been a flamboyant dresser and fashion trendsetter.
-His outrageous dress sense and original hairstyle would make him an iconic figure of the early 1980s music scene.
+Oakey has been considered a flamboyant dresser and fashion trendsetter throughout his career.
+His commonly referred to as "outrageous" dress sense and original hairstyle would make him an iconic figure of the early 1980s music scene.

 Before 1977, during the era of punk rock, Oakey adopted various styles; at one time having a crew cut, he later had collar-length hair and once appeared in a club wearing a household power lead with a plug as a necklace.
 He also often wore bike leathers and rode a classic Norton motorcycle around Sheffield.

 Soon after the Future transformed into the Human League, Oakey wanted a look that would make him stand out from other lead singers.
 After spotting a girl on a Sheffield bus with a Veronica Lake hairstyle, he was inspired to adopt a lopsided geometric hairstyle, shoulder length on one side and short on the other.
-Between 1978 and 1979 with his unique hairstyle, he maintained a masculine dress style and at one time wore a full beard.
+Between 1978 and 1980 with his unique hairstyle, he maintained a masculine dress style and at one time wore a full beard.

 In 1979, inspired by the 1970s glam rock style of Brian Eno, Oakey began wearing makeup.
 His style became increasingly more feminine, including the use of bright red lipstick.

 By 1981, after the formation of the new Human League, Oakey's trademark style of the early 1980s was complete.
 Along with full makeup, Oakey had begun wearing androgynous clothing.
 The 1980 addition of teenage schoolgirls Susan Ann Sulley and Joanne Catherall to the band complemented his look.
 At times, all three would wear the same eyeliner and lipstick.
 Oakey and Catherall, who were to enter into a romantic relationship, often looked and dressed almost identically.